 The car rental counter is one of the first places you visit when you go on vacation or when your car is in the shop.
 You may not put much thought into the contract when you rent a car, but once you sign your name you agree to return the rental vehicle in the same condition in which you received it.

 This involves more than just topping off the gas before you bring it back.
 A lot can happen out on the road, including car accidents.
 So how do you determine who is responsible for damages involving a rental car?
-While insurance coverage is a significant factor, our Mississippi personal injury attorneys can help provide further insight into your particular case.
+While insurance coverage is a significant factor, our Jackson car accident attorneys can help provide further insight into your particular case.

 What Should I Do After a Rental Car Accident?